brandur/sorg/content/drafts/redis-cell.md

 }
 ```

-Now the trouble with manual memory management is that it can be quite
+Now the trouble with manual memory management is that it can be dangerous.
+Say
-dangerous.
-Say I have a function that allocates a string, performs an operation
+I have a function that allocates a string, performs an operation with it, and
-with it, and then frees the string before returning:
+then frees the string before returning:

 ``` rust
 fn run_operation() -> i64 {